jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-7-hugo-minify-rss-code-indentation-fix/index.md

 }
 ```

-Whereas it should be appearing as:
+Whereas it should be rendering as:

 ```hcl
 resource "aws_ssm_document" "patch_with_healthcheck" {